-Pulled pork is a delicious and versatile dish that can be enjoyed in a variety of ways, from sandwiches to tacos and salads.
-If you have leftover pulled pork butt or pork shoulder or if you want to make a big batch to enjoy throughout the week, it's important to know how to store and reheat it properly to ensure that it stays fresh and flavorful.
+If you have leftover smoked pulled pork butt or pork shoulder or if you want to make a big batch to enjoy throughout the week, it's important to know How to Store Pulled Pork and reheat it properly to ensure that it stays fresh and flavorful.

 Dry meat is one of the biggest issues with reheating pork.
 Keep reading to learn all of my best tips for storing and reheating pulled pork.